United Nations Detention Unit

-The United Nations Detention Unit (UNDU) is a UN-administered jail.
+The United Nations Detention Unit (UNDU) is a United Nations–administered jail.
 It is part of the Hague Penitentiary Institution's Scheveningen location, more popularly known as Scheveningen Prison, in The Hague, Netherlands.
 The UNDU was established in 1993 as part of the International Criminal Tribunal for the former Yugoslavia (ICTY) and currently houses detainees whose cases have been taken over by the International Residual Mechanism for Criminal Tribunals (IRMCT).

 The penitentiary also hosts the ICC Detention Centre for the detention of people awaiting trial before the International Criminal Court.
 The penitentiary was picked as a trial location for the International Criminal Court, through United Nations Security Council Resolution 1688 of 17 June 2006.